stockmouton/stockmouton.github.io/articles/hyperinflation.md

 > Obviously, this is not financial advices and only some educational material.

 ## TLDR
-Expected inflation and inflation will rise but should be transient as the FOMC said (AMinly because of the surge in demand when the economy reopens).
+Expected inflation and inflation will rise but should be transient as the FOMC said (Mainly because of the surge in demand when the economy reopens).
 This means that we are going to be in a transient dynamic for the end of the year.
 Bonds yield will probably increase which might create a small bond market crash (hopefully in a controlled manner), a massive amount of investment will rotate in other assets like stocks and crypto for a while.
 In the short term any company selling goods, loans or having strong fundamentals should see a good run, on the other hand risky ones functionning on high interest debts will have to survive in those troubled times.
 After a while, inflation will get back to its 2% target, and economy should boom again.
 The ramining question is: what will be the size of the correction?
 Probably big because of how fast the margin debt is increasing which hints as bubbles and an overall casino market.